mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/open-source-attribution/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-The table below lists the third party open source software which is provided by Mesosphere in connection with Mesosphere DC/OS.
+The table below lists the third party open source software which is provided by D2iQ&reg; in connection with Mesosphere&reg; DC/OS&trade;.

 <table class="table">
 		<tr>